mytours/stqry-api-bridge/README.md

 # STQRY API Bridge

-The STQRY API Bridge allows you to interact with various STQRY App functions from within web screens in the app.
-The bridge currently supports the following functions:
+The STQRY API Bridge allows you to interact with STQRY Apps and STQRY Kiosk from within web screens.

-1. Store and retrieve data that can be reused over sessions and between different web apps.
-For example storing game scores.
-2. Link to internal screens and collections or external websites

-More functionality will be added over time.

 ## Using